amandajduva/svg-logo-maker/README.md

 ## Usage

 Please utilize the command line on your machine to use this generator.
 This generator utilizes node.js with the inquirer 8.2.4 package and the latest version of jest.
+Run node index.js to prompt the questions.
+Run npm test in order to ensure that all tests are working properly.

 [Recording of functionality](https://watch.screencastify.com/v/xhBEOJRbrxKotgNlal2S)